Arts & Culture Grants

 We offer four categories of arts and culture grants to non-profit organizations, each year.
 The purpose of these grants is to enrich the art, culture and heritage experience for Kelowna residents.
 These grants are awarded on an annual basis and organizations may apply for grants under more than one category in the same calendar year.
 Eligible organizations must be incorporated as a non-profit society and operate primarily in Kelowna.

-Operating grants are available to arts, culture and heritage organizations that carry out the majority of their work in Kelowna.
+General Operating grants are available to arts, culture and heritage organizations that carry out the majority of their work in Kelowna.
 These grants support the operations of the organization, but are not to be used for startup, events, or capital projects.
 This grant acknowledges the work these organizations do and how they positively contribute to Kelowna's quality of life, identity and economy.
 Grants are extended to recipients who demonstrate vision, accountability and a spirit of community service in their operations.

 Project grants are available to community organizations, which provide a festival, event or project that feature arts, culture and/or heritage for the benefit of Kelowna residents.
 Eligible organizations are not required to be from the arts, culture or heritage sector.